-At one point or another, the majority of hikers have thought about the possibility of wearing hiking sandals, but most don’t really know where to start.
-How do you know which sandals will protect your feet and which will leave your poor feet defenseless against the elements?
+This gives your feet an added level of security.
+But how do you know which sandals will protect your feet and which will leave your poor feet defenseless against the elements?
+That’s where we come in.

 In hiking boots, it is easy to feel your feet getting warm and wet as your body starts to heat up more, resulting in friction between your feet and your boots.
 This is usually caused by trapped moisture, and it can result in painful blisters.

 These features mean that they’re suitable for the vast majority of hikes, and they can make hikes trouble free.
 The only hikes they shouldn’t be worn on are extreme mountain hikes, where the terrain can be tough on your ankles and ankle support may be necessary.

 Having very light hiking sandals is something that will benefit any hiker, and it proves to be the ideal option for most.
-We’ve all hit the point before where we are out of energy, and our hiking boots start to feel like rocks that we’ve strapped onto our feet.
+We’ve all hit the point before where we are out of energy, and our hiking boots start to feel like rocks that we’ve strapped to our feet.

 Hiking sandals are usually made out of either synthetics or leather, and both are good options for different reasons.
 Leather sandals are best suited for hot, dry weather, while synthetic sandals are best suited for mixed or slightly wetter weather.

-To make sure that this is the case almost all of the foot beds found on the sandals that you will be looking at are contoured, shaping the sandal around your foot so that your foot can’t move around.
-The ideal foot bed will also be either padded or cushioned, this helps to keep your foot protected from impacts or shocks that you may feel while you’re out hiking.
+To make sure that this is the case, almost all of the footbeds found on the sandals that you will be looking at are contoured – shaping the sandal around your foot so that your foot can’t move around.
+The ideal footbed will also be either padded or cushioned; this helps to keep your foot protected from impacts or shocks that you may feel while you’re out hiking.

 It also helps to stop your foot from rubbing against the heel strap.
 You will also find that the straps on hiking sandals feature more closures than other sandals you can purchase on the market for the same reason.
 You can ensure that your foot fits snugly in the sandal without issue.

-The Best Hiking Sandals on the Market
+Best Products on Today’s Market

 We understand that it can be almost impossible to spot a good pair of hiking sandals if you aren’t entirely sure what it is that you are looking for.
 So that you don’t have to worry, we have gathered a list of eight different types of hiking sandal for you, all of which are perfect for the vast majority of hikers.